tmzh/tmzh.github.io/_posts/2022-03-07-solvers-for-the-wordle-game-comparison-of-strategies.md

 ![Most frequent characters strategy](/images/2022-03-07-frequency_count.png)

 But we can do better.
-If we look at the words that take long to solve, there are multiple candidates which are too similar to them.
+If we look at the words that took ong to solve, there are multiple candidates which are too similar to them.
 For example, it takes 13 attempts to predict the word `wares`

 ```
 time_solve('wares', word_list)